ALMIS Method and Short Stem - Perfect Combination for the Hip

 Early mobilization: Getting up on the first day.

-Pain management: Use of painkillers as needed.
+Pain management: Use of pain medication as needed.

 Phase 2: Weeks 1-6

-Physiotherapy: Focus on movement exercises.
+Physiotherapy: Focus on mobility exercises.

 Phase 3: Months 2-6